the-gigi/gigi-zone/content/posts/2024/02/in-search-of-the-best-openai-java-client.md

 support for parallel function calling nor the new JSON format (there are unmerged PRs to address these)

-Finally, the client has dependency with a known vulnerability
+Finally, the client has a dependency with a known vulnerability

 Overall, the library doesn't seem like a solid foundation to build on.
 It is risky to keep using it even for accessing OpenAI, and it is a